Claver, Surigao del Norte: World War II

+Proposed Cityhood

+In the 20th Congress, Bernadette Barbers filed House Bill No. 68 opening the possibility of future cityhood for the Municipality of Claver.

 Geography

 In the north-east, Claver is bounded by the Pacific Ocean, to the west by the town of Gigaquit, and to the south by the boundary town of Carrascal, Surigao del Sur.
 It is approximately 60 km southeast of the provincial capital, Surigao City.

 Barangays

-Claver is politically divided into 14 barangays.
+The Municipality of Claver is politically divided into 14 barangays.
 Each barangay consists of puroks while some have sitios.